-- (1) The chief executive may issue a replacement licence to a licensee if satisfied that the licence has been lost, stolen or destroyed. - (2) For subsection (1), the chief executive may require the licensee to give the chief executive a statement, verified by a statutory declaration signed by the licensee, that the licence has been lost, stolen or destroyed.

-Note 1 A fee may be determined under s 221 for this section.

-- Note 2 The Statutory Declarations Act 1959 (Cwlth) applies to the making of statutory declarations under ACT laws. - (3) A licence issued under this section must be issued for the remainder of the period of the licence it replaces.
+- (1) The director-general may issue a replacement licence to a licensee if satisfied that the licence has been lost, stolen or destroyed. - (2) For subsection (1), the director-general may require the licensee to give the director-general a statement signed by the licensee, verifying that the licence has been lost, stolen or destroyed. - Note 1 A fee may be determined under s 221 for this section. - Note 2 It is an offence to make a false or misleading statement, give false or misleading information or produce a false or misleading document (see Criminal Code, pt 3.4). - (3) A licence issued under this section must be issued for the remainder of the period of the licence it replaces.